uga-libraries/aspace_scripts/README.md

 ## publish_dos.py
 This script publishes all digital objects

+## russell_av_containers.sql
+This grabs all top containers with instance types that are either "moving_images" or "audio" for the Russell repository

 ## russell_cleanup_script.sql
-This runs several cleanup operations on our data before migration from Archivists' Toolkit to ArchivesSpace.
+This runs several cleanup operations on our data for the Russell repository before migration from Archivists' Toolkit to ArchivesSpace.
 It updates FileVersions Use Statements to Audio-Streaming, changed Digital Object Show attribute to onLoad instead of replace, replaces leftover xml namespaces from note contents, and sets instance and extent types for some stubborn items.

 ## test_exports.py
 This script tests the exports from the ArchivesSpace API